Chart Color Schemes

 Eight Mile Plains displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Eight Mile Plains' residential structures, as per the latest Census findings, consisted of 64.6% houses and 35.4% other dwellings (semi-detached, apartments, 'other').
-Brisbane metro had a higher percentage of houses at 73.5%.
-Home ownership in Eight Mile Plains was 32.8%, with mortgaged dwellings at 32.4% and rented ones at 34.8%.
-The median monthly mortgage repayment was $1,803, lower than Brisbane's average of $1,863.
-The median weekly rent in Eight Mile Plains was $420 compared to Brisbane's $380.
-Nationally, Eight Mile Plains' mortgage repayments were below the Australian average of $1,863, while rents were higher at $420 compared to the national figure of $375.
+Eight Mile Plains' dwellings, as per the latest Census, consisted of 64.6% houses and 35.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Eight Mile Plains was higher at 32.8%, with the rest being mortgaged (32.4%) or rented (34.8%).
+The median monthly mortgage repayment here was $1,803, below Brisbane metro's average of $1,863, and median weekly rent was $420, compared to Brisbane metro's $380.
+Nationally, Eight Mile Plains' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.

 Frequently Asked Questions - Housing